Configuring SSO Login

 https://econnect.yourcompany.com/.well-known/openid-configuration

-Once you get the correct Urls, fill them in below, along with the Client and secret IDs:
+Once you get the correct URLs, fill them in below, along with the Client ID and secret ID (Azure users need to set the 'Secret Value' instead of the Secret_ID) -

 5. On the right-hand side of the screen, use your organizational login credentials to log in.